Vishnuhari22/Blind-75/README.md

     In the worst-case scenario, we might have to store all $n$ elements in the hash map `seen` before finding the pair.

-Here is the explanation in a GitHub README format, perfect for a collection of LeetCode solutions.

 -----